code-for-charlottesville/LAJC-Wage-Theft-Data/Business Categorization/readme.md

+## Crowdsourced Data Collection

 There are nearly 4000 rows in the data, each one with another business.
-We want to categorize these businesses intion industry groups to see if there are differences across groups.
+We want to categorize these businesses into industry groups to see if there are differences across groups.

 Please help us by going to this form: (https://tinyurl.com/yyyfer65)